 Behind the Camera

-For a couple of weeks, we did an interview to fashion model Alexandra Kolossov, but going through her photos, I discover super cool photograph, and i really wanted to know who was behind the camera.
-Danny La Vega is passion young photograph who is making a name as a photographer here in Vienna, and we interview him, to know more about his work and how this passion started.
+For a couple of weeks, we did an interview with the fashion model Alexandra Kolossov but going through her photos, I discover a super cool photograph, and I really wanted to know who was behind the camera.
+Danny La Vega is a passionate young photographer who is making a name as a photographer here in Vienna, and we interview him, to know more about his work and how this passion started.

 When did you first get interested in photography?
 What sparked it, and when did you decide that it was what you were going to do?